ProvableHQ/leo/grammar/abnf-grammar.md

 Go to: _[conditional-expression](#user-content-conditional-expression)_;

-There are various kinds of statements, including blocks, which are possibly empty sequences of statements surounded by curly braces.
+There are various kinds of statements, including blocks.
+Blocks are possibly empty sequences of statements surrounded by curly braces.

 <a name="statement"></a>
 ```abnf